logo

 • Below 4: Immediate resuscitation is needed to stabilise the baby.

-Key aspects of a newborn's physical assessment include checking their temperature and bilirubin levels and examining the fontanelles.
+A newborn's physical assessment includes checking their temperature and bilirubin levels and examining the fontanelles.

 Content Banner